Skip to main content

 PC add plan

-It is important to note that the Public checkbox means that any anonymous' user who knows the URL or link to the plan can access it.
-If Public` is unchecked, only people with an Innobrix account who are linked to your company and know the URL can access it.
+The Public toggle means any anonymous user who knows the plan URL can access it.
+If Public is off, only people with an Innobrix account linked to your company (and the URL) can access it.

 STEP 3

-Enter the Plan-Editor by clicking on the image of the newly created map.
+Enter the Plan Editor by clicking the image on the newly created card.

 PC to plan-editor

-The Plan Configurator works on a step-by-step basis where you have just reached Step 1.
+The Plan Configurator works step by step; you just completed step 1.

 Step 1 / Select the plan location

-The first step you take is to determine the location where the plan will develop.
-You can enter a location in the Search location... field.
-It is also possible to drag the purple pin .
+The first step is picking the location where the plan will be developed.
+Enter a location in the Search location... field.
+You can also drag the purple pin.

 STEP 4

-1. Enter the address 'Karel Gerardstraat 9, Hengelo' within the Search Location... field and press ENTER.
+1. Enter the address "Karel Gerardstraat 9, Hengelo" in the Search location... field and press ENTER.

 Step 1 2 2

-Step 2 / Add a custom map layer
+Step 2 / Add your own map layer

-In the second (optional) step, you get option to import your own map layer in the form of an image or simple vector file.
-The supported formats are .jpg, .jpeg, .png or .svg.
-(SVG is a vector file).
+In the second (optional) step you can import your own map layer as an image or simple vector file.
+Supported formats are .jpg, .jpeg, .png, or .svg (SVG is vector).

-You can use the image below to overlay the chosen location.
-Use RMB (right click) on the image below and save it to your computer.
+Use the image below to overlay the chosen location.
+Right-click RMB the image and save it to your computer.

 STEP 5

-Position and scale the downloaded SVG file by pulling the dots.
-Move can be done by clicking and dragging around the central point of the image.
+Position and scale the downloaded SVG by dragging the handles.
+Move it by clicking and dragging near the center of the image.

-It is easier in this step to temporarily turn off the 3D BAG data by clicking on the icon in the upper right corner of the screen and unchecking the '3D BAG' checkbox.
-You can also switch map layers here.
+It is easier in this step to temporarily hide the 3D BAG data by clicking the icon in the top right and unchecking "3D BAG".
+You can also switch map layers there.

-Once you are satisfied you can click Next step > to proceed to STEP 3 of the Plan Configurator setup.
+When you are happy, click Next step > to continue to STEP 3 of the Plan Configurator setup.

 Position map layer